LeftLain/LeftLain/README.md

 ### Hi there 👋

+This will be my E-portfolio where I'll display interesting artifacts about my skills, experience and knowledge. :rocket:

+#### 🔭 Projects and skills I’m currently working on
+...

+#### 🌱 Topics I learned in school
+...

+#### ⚡ Fun facts about me
+...

+#### :rocket: My career plans
+...

+📫 In the meantime, check out my [LinkedIn 💼](https://www.linkedin.com/in/iainrmann)
 <!--
 **LeftLain/LeftLain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.